This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Good Quality: High quality linen typically has a consistent weight that feels substantial but not overly heavy.
 Linen can come in different weights (light, medium, heavy), but good linen will maintain a balance between weight and breathability.

-Poor quality: Lower quality linen may feel flimsy, overly thin or weak, indicating less durable fibers.
+Lower quality linen: Lower quality linen may feel flimsy, overly thin or weak, indicating less durable fibers.

 8. Price and Provenance